d-kleine/GenerativeAI/project3_AI-Photo-Editing-Inpainting/README.md

 2. Generating segmentation masks for specified objects in images using SAM.
 This involves defining points on the image to indicate the subject, then using SAM to produce the segmentation mask.

-3. Utilizing *Stable Diffusion XL (SD-XL) Inpainting 0.1* for inpainting.
+3. Utilizing *Stable Diffusion XL (SD-XL) 1.0 Inpainting 0.1* for inpainting.

-    SD-XL Inpainting 0.1 is a sophisticated latent text-to-image diffusion model developed to generate photo-realistic images from textual descriptions, with the added capability of inpainting—modifying specific parts of an image using a mask.
+    SD-XL 1.0 Inpainting 0.1 is a sophisticated latent text-to-image diffusion model developed to generate photo-realistic images from textual descriptions, with the added capability of inpainting—modifying specific parts of an image using a mask.
 This model represents an evolution of the Stable Diffusion XL 1.0 model, building upon its capabilities to produce highly detailed and realistic outputs.
 It is finetuned from the [stabilityai/stable-diffusion-xl-base-1.0](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0), a large-scale multimodal model developed for generating natural language descriptions of images with the ability to incorporate structured knowledge, and trained to perform at a resolution of 1024x1024 pixels.
 The model incorporates a unique feature that allows for inpainting, where users can specify parts of an image to be edited or filled in with new content that aligns with a given text prompt, enhancing its versatility in image generation and editing tasks.
 It is designed to work by taking an input image along with a mask that indicates the area to be inpainted.
 Users can provide a text prompt to guide the generation of the inpainted area, allowing for precise modifications or additions to the original image.

-    The SD-XL Inpainting 0.1 model will been downloaded from HuggingFace (https://huggingface.co/models) and serves for seamlessly filling in the selected regions with contextually appropriate content, thereby completing the transformation of the image according to the user's specifications.
+    The SD-XL 1.0 Inpainting 0.1 model will be downloaded from HuggingFace (https://huggingface.co/models) and serves for seamlessly filling in the selected regions with contextually appropriate content, thereby completing the transformation of the image according to the user's specifications.

    ***Settings***:
    * Tasks: `Text to Image`